Payment Services Act Licensing Guide for Fintech Businesses

 What is the Payment Services Act (PSA)?

-The Payment Services Act (PSA) provides for the licensing and regulation of payment service providers and the oversight of payment systems.
+The Payment Services Act (PSA) provides for the licensing and regulation of payment service providers and the oversight of payment systems in Singapore.

-In the meantime, fintech (i.e. financial technology) businesses should be clear about their payment services obligations under the PSA, and make the required preparations.
+Fintech (i.e. financial technology) businesses should be clear about their payment services obligations under the PSA, and check that they comply with it.

 What Payment Services Fall Within the Scope of the PSA?